Friday 3 May 2024

 This week the following Clockhouse Citizens have been seen to going 'Beyond the Possible':

-Reception - George L (Scotland) for going beyond the possible and making amazing progress and always following the 3R's.
+Nursery - Oliver H for going beyond the possible and always following the rules.

-Year 1 - Aleeza I (Italy) for going beyond the possible with her writing and showing fantastic progress.
+Year 1 - Alaya Z (Italy) for going beyond the possible in the playground and including other children in her games.

 Well done to all these children and all the other children who have been seen to going 'Beyond the Possible' this week!